-Value added tax will soon find a place in the tax mechanism of the United Arab Emirates.
-Businesses in UAE are getting prepared for VAT compliances.
+Value-added tax will soon find a place in the tax mechanism of the United Arab Emirates.
+Businesses in the UAE are getting prepared for VAT compliances.
 The companies are searching for all the aspects of VAT like registration, returns, payments, and procedures.
 Amidst all the speculations and preparations, it is also important to know how to calculate VAT in Dubai.
-Since it will be the first phase in 2018, the value added tax will be charged at a uniform rate.
+Since it will be the first phase in 2018, the value-added tax will be charged at a uniform rate.
 At a later stage, the government may improvise the rates.
-An appropriate calculation and application of VAT on the transactions is essential.
+An appropriate calculation and application of VAT on the transactions are essential.
 We have shown here how the VAT calculation is done while making purchases and sales.

 The companies registered under VAT will be responsible for proper documentation of their revenue and VAT charges paid by them.
 The registered firms will be charging this tax at the rate of 5% of the invoice value to all their customers.
 The firms will also be incurring the VAT of 5% on the goods and services they are buying from the dealers.
 The difference between the VAT charged and the VAT paid will be either reclaimed or paid to the tax authorities in UAE.
 This is the reason why it is significant to know the calculation of VAT in Dubai.